Sweet Potato Pie Recipe

 Oh, and don’t worry.
 I have a regular “grains-included” option as well as a crustless option for this recipe.
 So most of you should be covered for this one!

-- 4 whole eggs, whisked with a fork
+- 4 large eggs (whisked with a fork)

 - Combine all the filling ingredients in a large mixing bowl and blend until smooth.
-If you don't have an immersion blender, you may want to do this in parts in a regular blender.
+If you don't have an immersion blender, you may want to do this in parts in a food processor or regular blender.
 You want this well mixed.

 - Blend in a food processor and press into your pie pan.